eitsopensource/eits-syncer/README.md

 # eits-syncer

-A simple sync mechanics to client in Android or iOS to servers in Java, Ruby.
+A simple sync mechanics to client in Android or iOS to servers in Java.

 ### Android setup and usage (nosql style)
 A basic setup would be like: